duniter/duniter-v2s/docker/README.md

   Boolean (`true` / `false`) to run the node in validator mode.
 Defaults to `false`.
   Configure the polkadot options `--validator --rpc-methods Unsafe`.
 * `DUNITER_DISABLE_PROMETHEUS`
+  Boolean to disable the Prometheus endpoint on port 9615.
+Defaults to false.
+* `DUNITER_DISABLE_TELEMETRY`
-  Boolean to disable the telemetry entry point.
+  Boolean to disable connecting to the Substrate tememetry server.
 Defaults to false.